Miocene: Flora

 The dragon blood tree is considered a remnant of the Mio-Pliocene Laurasian subtropical forests that are now almost extinct in North Africa.

 The coevolution of gritty, fibrous, fire-tolerant grasses and long-legged gregarious ungulates with high-crowned teeth, led to a major expansion of grass-grazer ecosystems.
 Herds of large, swift grazers were hunted by predators across broad sweeps of open grasslands, displacing desert, woodland, and browsers.

 The higher organic content and water retention of the deeper and richer grassland soils, with long-term burial of carbon in sediments, produced a carbon and water vapor sink.
 This, combined with higher surface albedo and lower evapotranspiration of grassland, contributed to a cooler, drier climate.
 C_{4} grasses, which are able to assimilate carbon dioxide and water more efficiently than C_{3} grasses, expanded to become ecologically significant near the end of the Miocene between 6 and 7 million years ago, although they did not expand northward during the Late Miocene.
 The expansion of grasslands and radiations among terrestrial herbivores correlates to fluctuations in CO_{2}.
 One study, however, has attributed the expansion of grasslands not to a CO_{2} drop but to the increasing seasonality and aridity, coupled with a monsoon climate, which made wildfires highly prevalent compared to before.
 The Late Miocene expansion of grasslands had cascading effects on the global carbon cycle, evidenced by the imprint it left in carbon isotope records.

 Cycads between 11.5 and 5 million years ago began to rediversify after previous declines in variety due to climatic changes, and thus modern cycads are not a good model for a "living fossil".
 Eucalyptus fossil leaves occur in the Miocene of New Zealand, where the genus is not native today, but have been introduced from Australia.

+Africa experienced a significant decline in floral diversity at the start of the Miocene, likely a consequence of increasing seasonality.
+The continent experienced disconnection and reconnection of its equatorial forest belt throughout the Miocene.